ConvexCooperative/baseplate-deploy-action/README.md

 (string)

 The file path (relative to `upload-dir`) of the main entry file for your microfrontend.
 This entry file goes into the import map and is the first file downloaded when your microfrontend is loaded in the browser.

+#### auto-version

+(boolean)

+When true, the deployed files will be included under a uniquely-named virtual folder in Baseplate CDN and S3 Object Storage.
+This is helpful for avoiding file naming collisions between deployments of the same microfrontend.

 ### Outputs